Skip to content

 3. Nightjars

-The long wings and short legs are adapted for an aerial lifestyle, allowing them to fly for long distances and hunt for their prey at night.
-Nightjars feed mainly on insects, utilizing their short bills to catch them in mid-air.
+The long wings and short legs are adapted for an aerial lifestyle, allowing them to fly long distances and hunt for their prey at night.
+Nightjars feed mainly on insects, utilizing their short bills to catch them mid-air.

 KingdomAnimalia